UTS-eResearch/data_directory_cataloger/README.md

 Python 4 or later.

 > If you cannot run this script anymore nothing really breaks.
-> Future researchers or data maintainers will see be able to find and understand the data's
+> Future researchers or data managers will see be able to find and understand the data's
 > metadata because:
 >
-> - The README YAML files will still remain with the data in their directories.
+> - The README.yaml files will still remain with the data in their directories.
 > - The generated markdown files will readable.
 > - The static web pages are still likely to be readable with any HTML browser even if they are not
 >   being served by a web server.

 Mike Lake
 January 2022